voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String`

-String.
-It defines the location where nfs version 4 clients find the mount root on a server node.
-Defaults to <tt>/srv</tt>.
+It defines the location where NFS version 4 clients find the mount root on a server node.

 Default value: `'/srv'`